-For happy hens, try these six simple tips for keeping chickens healthy in winter and helping them thrive all season.
+For happy hens, try these seven simple tips for keeping chickens healthy in winter and helping them thrive all season.
 Come spring, you’ll have a flock that’s fully coiffed and back on track.

 1. Supplement your chickens’ diet with store-bought greens.